Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2206 - Data Structures/5 # Trees/1 @ Binary Trees.md

 A binary tree has 0,1 or 2 children

+- `Depth:` of a node = length of the path from the **root** to the node
+- `Height:` of a node = length of the path from the node to the deepest node
+- `Height of the tree` is the max height among all the nodes in the tree and depth of the tree is the max depth among all the nodes in the tree
 # Types of binary trees
 - `Strict Binary Tree:` Each node has 2 children or none at all
 - `Full Binary Tree:` Each node has 2 children and all leaf nodes are on the same level